Opinion Polarization by Learning from Social Feedback: Modeling Opinion Polarization

 Bounded confidence can lead to a stable co-existence of a plurality of opinions in a population.
 However, unless >>extreme<< agents are artificially inserted \citep{Deffuant2002how}, bounded confidence models cannot drive a population into the extremes or lead to the emergence of antagonistic opinion groups as the opinion averaging procedure always locally reduces diversity.
 It crucially depends on the initial opinion diversity whether or not multiple opinions survive and the model will always end up with final opinions that are more moderate than the initial extremes.

 The recent approaches to modeling polarization dynamics introduce new mechanisms of opinion exchange and influence in addition to positive influence and homophily.
-They have been classified into models that rely on the assumption of \emph{negative social influence} and models that draw upon ideas from \emph{persuasion theory} (cf. \cite{Maes2015will}).
-These previous discussions, however, have been overlooking a third alternative introduced in the physics literature on opinion dynamics which proposed to differentiate between a continuous internal opinion which the authors relate to inflexibility and discrete opinion expression \citep{Martins2008continuous}.
-We will briefly describe all three variants here.
+They have been classified into models that rely on the assumption of \emph{negative social influence} and models that draw upon ideas from \emph{persuasion theory} (cf. \cite{Maes2015will}). \thirdrevision{An alternative introduced in the physics literature on opinion dynamics differentiates between a continuous internal opinion and discrete opinion expression \citep{Martins2008continuous}.} We will briefly describe all three variants here.

 The first branch of models seeks an explanation of polarization patterns by assuming a negative social influence in the interaction of distant agents such that the encounter and communication of two agents with very different views leads them to adopt even more distant positions in the opinion space \citep{Mark2003culture,Macy2003polarization,Baldassarri2007dynamics,Flache2011small}.
 Despite the possibility to generate stable polarization patterns driving the population into two maximally extreme clusters, a recent experimental study found no indication for negative influence of this kind \citep{Takacs2016discrepancy}.\footnote{The experiment was indicative of a negative influence only when people held very similar opinions, which can be seen as a tendency to individualization.
-Assumptions in line with this finding have been investigated in, for instance, \cite{Banisch2010wcss}, and generally lead to a final opinion distribution characterized by small fluctuations around the group consensus points.} It is noteworthy that the combination of positive and negative social influence can lead to polarization but that this feature disappears in the presence of opinion homophily \citep{Maes2015will}.
+Assumptions in line with this finding have been investigated in, for instance, \cite{Banisch2010wcss} and \cite{Maes2010individualization}.} It is noteworthy that the combination of positive and negative social influence can lead to polarization but that this feature disappears in the presence of opinion homophily \citep{Maes2015will}.